 Medium beds with the backs are great, as they love to snuggle up against them and of course you will have to get bigger ones as they grow.

-Your puppy will go home with a blanket that will be with them at 4 weeks, a toy, travel water bowl, collar, leash, puppy food, training treats and health record.
+Your puppy will go home with a blanket and toy that has the scent of momma and littermates, leash, puppy food, and health record.
 You will want to purchase a harness for training.
 I use an "Easy Walk Harness" for our puppies to begin with.
 Please do not leave harnesses or collars on in crates as they can get caught on the crate.

 When you arrive to pick up your puppy, it will be their first time out of their nursery, away from their litter mates and the only home they have ever known.
 You will be new, the car ride will be new and so will their new living situation.
 Your puppy may cry the first few nights, but will adjust to their new home quickly.